kremperzsanett/linearity-analysis-different-methods/README.md

-# linearity-analysis-different-methods
+# Linearity analysis scripts

-This repository contains the R scripts used for the statistical analysis of linearity measurements in my thesis, including statistical methods for RBC, WBC, and SEC parameters.
+This repository contains the R scripts used for the statistical analysis of linearity measurements in my thesis (RBC, WBC, SEC).

+Methods included:
+- OLS
+- WLS
+- Deming regression
+- Weighted Deming
+- Passing–Bablok
+- Bland–Altman